PiyalAhmed/graphql/readme.md

 This database will be empty when the application starts, and also will be removed if the application is stopped.
 So, restarting your application would get you a new fresh empty database everytime.

-**This project has three packages:**.
+**This project has four packages:**.

 ### 1. controller package
 In this package, there are two controllers, there are two types of mapping in this project: `@QueryMapping` and `@MutationMapping`.
 `@QueryMapping` can be compared with the `GET` request, though all the requests of graphql is `POST` request, and `@MutationMapping` can be compared with the `POST` request.
+Controller classes should be annotated with `@Controller`.

 `AuthorController.java` controls the Author related request-response and the `BookController.java` controls the Book related request-response.

 ### 2. model package
 In this package, there are two types of data model, one is `Author` and another is `Book`.
 These models hold the data of the Book and the Author.

+### 3. repository package
+In this package, there are two repository, one is `AuthorRepository` and another is `BookRepository`.
+The holds the information about the database and the methods to operate on the database.
+Repositories should be annotated with `@Repository`.

-### 3. service package
+### 4. service package
 In this package, there are two `Interface` named `AuthorService` and `BookService`.
 They both hold the functionality of what a user can do with these.
 We define the business logic, or the service we want to get with this model and controller.
+Services should be annotated with `@Service`.

 ## Sending request
 We can use postman or the `graphiql` interface.
 Graphiql interface is a default graphical user interface to work with graphql request and response.